 In San Diego County there is is about 108 of those 1000+ miles of the trail are recognized as part of the County Master Trails Plan.
-Currently only about 76 miles of the orginal system are in usable.
+Currently only about 76 miles of the orginal system are usable.
 The sections vary from complete crap to breath takeningly amazing.
-I have lot more of this trail to investigate.
+I still have a fair amount of this trail to put eyes, feet and wheels on.
 Portions of this trail system are already included in quite a few of my trails reviews and blog posts as the CRHT passes through some of our other riding areas through out the county.
 The trail starts at Otay Lake at the south end and goes up thorugh Hollenbeck Canyon, then by the Loveland Reservior, through the Vejas Indian Reservation, up into the Cuyamacas, down into San Felipe Valley, over to Warner Springs and then into Chillihua valley and then northward to the San Diego County line.

 There are plenty of access issues with the trail as some private land owners and public agencies are not honoring the public easements that were granted for this trail.
 Additionally some of the trail segments established back in "The Day" utilized old dirt farm roads and truck trails they have since been "improved" to the point of being paved.
 These sections are obviously no longer trails.
 One thing is for sure there are some good sections out there and the best thing you could do is get out and ride what is left of this trail.